sodadata/docs/soda/quick-start-databricks-pipeline.md

 To validate an account license or free trial, Soda Library must communicate with a Soda Cloud account via API keys.
 You create a set of API keys in your Soda Cloud account, then use them to configure the connection to Soda Library.

-1. In a browser, the Data Scientist navigates to <a href="https://cloud.soda.io/signup" target="_blank">cloud.soda.io/signup</a> to create a new Soda account, which is free for a 45-day trial.
+1. In a browser, the Data Engineer navigates to <a href="https://cloud.soda.io/signup" target="_blank">cloud.soda.io/signup</a> to create a new Soda account, which is free for a 45-day trial.
 2. They navigate to **your avatar** > **Profile**, access the **API keys** tab, then click the plus icon to generate new API keys.
 3. They copy+paste the API key values to a temporary, secure place in their local environment.

 ## Connect Soda Cloud to Soda Library and data source

-1. Within Databricks, the Data Scientist creates two notebooks:
+1. Within Databricks, the Data Engineer creates two notebooks:
 * **Data Ingestion Checks**, which runs scans for data quality after data is ingested into a Unity catalog
 * **Input Data Checks**, which prepares data for training a machine learning model and runs data quality scans before submitting to the model for training
-2. In the same directory as the Databricks notebooks, the Data Scientist creates a `soda_settings` directory to contain this configuration file, and, later, the check YAML files that Soda needs to run scans.
-To connect Soda to the Unity catalog, the Data Scientist prepares a `soda_conf.yml` file which stores the data source connection details.
+2. In the same directory as the Databricks notebooks, the Data Engineer creates a `soda_settings` directory to contain this configuration file, and, later, the check YAML files that Soda needs to run scans.
+To connect Soda to the Unity catalog, the Data Engineer prepares a `soda_conf.yml` file which stores the data source connection details.
-3. To the file, they add the data source connection configuration to the Unity catalog that contains the Human Resources data the Data Scientist uses, and the Soda Cloud API key connection configuration, then they save the file.
+3. To the file, they add the data source connection configuration to the Unity catalog that contains the Human Resources data the Data Engineer uses, and the Soda Cloud API key connection configuration, then they save the file.
 {% include code-header.html %}
 ```yaml
 data_source employee_info: